idvorkin/idvorkin.github.io/_posts/2016-6-25-Business-Model-You.md

 * Understand each team members goals, and build plan to achieve them.
 * Balance short term delivery with investments in people, culture, and technology.
 * Build relationships with partners to ensure when stuff goes south, can get it back with minimal suffering.
+* Hire and retain teams
 * Feelings Meetings

 ### Customers - Who you help:

 * My Product's Customer
-* My Dev Team
+* My Engineering Team
-* My L2 Lead
 * My Product Manager
+* My Boss
+* My Grand Boss
 * Feeling Meetings Members

+## Per customer boxes:

 ### Value Provided - How you help:

 ### Channels - How they know you, how you deliver

-More complex then it sounds:
+More complex then it sounds, need to do this per customer segment:

 * How will potential customers discover how you help them?
 * How will they decide whether to buy your product or services?